PFNOW/GitHubSentinel/README-EN.md

 - This will start a web server on your machine, allowing you to manage subscriptions and generate reports through a user-friendly interface.
-- By default, You can access the report generator app at http://localhost:8000/report_generator_app and access the subscription management app at http://localhost:8000/subscription_management_app
+- You can access the report generator app at http://localhost:8000/report_generator_app , access the subscription management app at http://localhost:8000/subscription_management_app , and access the hacker news app at http://localhost:8000/hacker_news_app
 - Due to technical limitations, the functionality of the report generator is not yet fully developed.
 To obtain the correct dropdown menu in the webpage, manual refreshing is required.
 It is recommended to use command-line tools or operate in background process mode.